jtwb/isocode/README.md

 http://isocode-demo.odessa-labs.com/

-This demo Express app is using the connect-isocode middleware.
+The server is running a [connect-isocode test Express application](https://github.com/jtwb/connect-isocode/tree/master/test/cats), using the Isocode middleware.
 It serves the BackboneJS application from https://github.com/davidsulc/backbone.marionette-collection-example, which is based on https://github.com/ddellacosta/backbone.js-examples/tree/master/collections3.